Lagrangian-based online safe reinforcement learning for state-constrained systems: Lagrangian-based constrained optimal control

-\begin{rem} The term $C_{s}^{*}(x)$ is the derivative of the BLF under the control law without the influence of the safety inducing term $\lambda^{*}(x)\nabla_x B_f(x)$.
-If $C_{s}^{*}(x)$ is negative at a particular state $x$, then the value function component of the control law suffices to ensure system safety at $x$ and thus the safety inducing term is 0.
-On the other hand, when $C_{s}^{*}(x)$ is positive, the safety inducing term steps in and applies a non-zero control effort to make $\dot{B}_{f}(x) \le 0$ at state $x$. \end{rem}
+\begin{rmark} The term $C_{s}^{*}(x)$ is the time-derivative of the BLF $B_{f}(x)$ under the control law $u_{v}^{*}(x)$ (i.e., without the influence of the safeguarding controller $u_{\lambda}^{*}(x)$).
+If $C_{s}^{*}(x)$ is negative at a particular state $x$, then the value function component of the control law ($u_{v}^{*}(\cdot)$) alone suffices to ensure system safety at $x$ and thus, the optimal control law switches off the safeguarding controller (i.e., $u_{\lambda}^{*}(x) = 0$).
+On the other hand, when $C_{s}^{*}(x)$ is positive, the safeguarding controller ($u_{\lambda}^{*}(x)$) is switched on, and the optimal control law in \eqref{eq:optimalControlLaw} ensures $\dot{B}_{f}(x) \le 0$ at state $x$. \end{rmark}